Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] A Partial Upfront Reserved Instances for a 1-year term.
 - [ ] All Upfront Reserved instances for a 1 year form.
-- [ ] All Upfront Reserved Instances for a 3 year term.
+- [y] All Upfront Reserved Instances for a 3 year term.
 - [ ] No Upfront Reserved Instances for a 3 year term.

 **[⬆ Back to Top](#table-of-contents)**